JMcInerneyLab/groot/readme.md

         simple
         triptych
 ```

+_Note: The samples available will vary depending on which version of Groot you are using._

 The _triptych_ sample contains a set of genes which have undergone two recombination events "X" and "Y":